Courses

 1 Only students with level 4 standing with GPA = or > 3.5 are allowed to read level 5000 courses.

-Students taking the Industry 4.0 specialisation must complete TWO courses from Group A and select THREE courses from Group B.
+Students taking the Industry 4.0 specialisation must complete TWO core courses and THREE technical electives.

 CN4227R Advanced Process Control (January)